This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Grilled Vegetables

-- 1 red, orange, or yellow sweet bell pepper
+- 1 sweet bell pepper - red, orange, or yellow sweet bell pepper

-- 1 large sweet onion, cut in thick slices
+- 1 large sweet or red onion - cut in thick slices

 Instructions